 The possibility of NRAs to impose access to unbundled fibre can be limited by the fibre architecture deployed.
-Where a PON structure dominates,63 unbundling of fibre at an access point similar to the one used for local loop unbundling in the legacy network for technical reasons becomes at least more complex.64 In some of these cases, active NGA wholesale
+Where a PON structure dominates, unbundling of fibre at an access point similar to the one used for local loop unbundling in the legacy network becomes at

-61 In areas which are considered to be less densely populated, this passive access is granted by the building operator under a co-investment scheme at a concentration point that gathers more households (1,000 households).
+&lt;sup>61 In areas which are considered to be less densely populated, this passive access is granted by the building operator under a co-investment scheme at a concentration point that gathers more households (1,000 households).
 Rules are different in areas which are considered to be densely populated; there, passive access to the building is usually to be provided, also under a co-investment scheme.

-62 Construction costs can also be considerably lowered by making use of aerial cabling.
+&lt;sup>62 Construction costs can also be considerably lowered by making use of aerial cabling.
 Aerial cables have been used for example in the early years of FTTP rollout in LV.
 However, in most MS the use of aerial cabling has always been restricted to such extent that it never played a significant role for NGA rollout.